Eykam/DroneStudio/autoresearch/README.md

 PROVES: the loop machinery closes - mutation, training, held-out evaluation, archive writes, and elite selection all execute to budget on CPU, and metrics are sane.
-DOES NOT PROVE: sim fidelity (stub dynamics, not DroneStudio physics), RL quality (CEM, not PPO), LLM outer loop (heuristic without an API key), VIO/fast-loop integration.
+DOES NOT PROVE: rendering/vision (no pixels - obs are state-based), sim-exact dynamics (quad env replicates his flight model in numpy with semi-implicit Euler, not Bullet), RL quality (CEM, not PPO), LLM outer loop (heuristic without an API key).

 ## LLM outer loop